xak2000/nomad/website/source/guides/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 ## Canary Deployments

 Canary updates are a useful way to test a new version of a job before beginning a rolling upgrade.
-The `update` stanza supports setting the number of canaries the job operator would like Nomad to create when the job changes via the `canary` parameter.
+The `update` block supports setting the number of canaries the job operator would like Nomad to create when the job changes via the `canary` parameter.
 When the job specification is updated, Nomad creates the canaries without stopping any allocations from the previous job.